 output).
 If all has gone well, that folder will contain a complete, fully-functioning website which can be deployed to any basic HTTP web server.

 Normally during development, you will be running a local dev server, which means every time you change a file (update a blog post, edit a template, replace an image file, fix a bug in a custom plugin, etc.), that entire build process is run through again.

 For small-to-medium sites and on reasonably modern hardware, this typically happens in only a few seconds or less.
 For really large sites with tens of thousands of pages, or if many external API calls are involved, build processes can slow down substantially.
-There are technical solutions to many of these slowdowns, which can range from caching API data between builds to switching on incremental build regeneration, but there are challenges with such approaches.
-Nevertheless, improving build time is a major goal of the Bridgetown core team as we look to the future.
+There are technical solutions to many of these slowdowns, which can range from caching API data between builds to limiting the number of files built in development.
+Improving build time is a major goal of the Bridgetown core team as we look to the future.

 When using Bridgetown’s built-in

-- Webpack will conclude its build process by exporting a
+- esbuild/Webpack will conclude its build process by exporting a

 manifest.jsonfile to the hidden